Polylux

 #pause

-may be considered syntactically a bit surprising by some although (or
+may be considered syntactically a bit cumbersome as it employs a

-If you prefer to signal the grouping of content appearing together syntactically
+If you prefer to signal the grouping of content appearing together by using

 :